Preference Conditioned Multi-Objective Reinforcement Learning: Decomposed, Diversity-Driven Policy Optimization: Method Page Budget: 2.5pg Status: TSA drafted

 \subsection{Policy Optimization with Decomposed Gradients and Diversity Regularization}

-We update the actor network, $\pi_\theta(a|s, \omega)$ (Figure~\ref{fig:teaser} Green), over $K$ epochs for each batch.
-Our policy optimization combines the standard PPO objective, decomposed per-objective, with a novel diversity-promoting regularizer to enhance the policy's ability to generalize across the preference space.
+We update the actor network, $\pi_\theta(a \mid s, \omega)$ (Figure~\ref{fig:teaser}, green), over $K$ epochs for each batch.
+The policy optimization objective combines a decomposed PPO surrogate with a diversity-promoting regularizer to improve generalization across the preference space.

-\textbf{Per-Objective Policy Loss:} We first compute the standard PPO clipped surrogate objective independently for each of the $d$ advantage estimates (Figure~\ref{fig:teaser} PPO Surrogate Losses).
-This isolates the learning signal for each objective before preference application:
+\textbf{Per-Objective Policy Loss.} We compute the PPO clipped surrogate objective independently for each of the $d$ advantage estimates (Figure~\ref{fig:teaser}, PPO Surrogate Losses), allowing each objective to be processed before preference aggregation: